 Welcome to the Mac OS X Quick Installation Guide which covers the key elements for installing the UPDD Mac OS X version 6 driver.
-At the time of writing this driver supports Mac OS X 10:7 thro’ 10:15 Catalin.
+At the time of writing this driver supports Mac OS X 10:7 thro’ 10:15 Catalin and Mac OS 12.

 Very important security notice if installing in 10.13 and above:

-- Apple introduced additional security features in MacOSX 10.13 that affected the installation of system (kernel) extensions - commonly known as a kext.
-All 3rd party kexts now need to be explicitly allowed, regardless of whether they're signed with a valid key.
-To cater for this we had to make changes to the UPDD kext file and our installer.
+- Apple introduced additional security features in MacOSX 10.13 that affected the installation of system extensions.
+All 3rd party extensions now need to be explicitly allowed, regardless of whether they're signed with a valid key.
+To cater for this we had to make changes to the UPDD kernel extensions (kext) and our installer.
 These changes were made in UPDD V6 version 304 and were further enhanced in 519 for 10.15.
 Earlier versions will not work in 10.13.
-The updated kext file is now installed in 10.9 thru' 10.15.
+The kernel extension is now installed in 10.9 and above.
 Only 10.7 and 10.8 use the old kext file.
-These installation notes have been updated to show the additional installation procedures that need to be undertaken in 10.13 and above.
+Further, since 698 we use a new system extension (dext) that is installed in 10.15 and above.
+These installation notes have been updated to show the additional manual installation approval procedures that need to be undertaken in 10.13 and above.

-This utility is responsible for processing the gestures and triggering the actions when the gesture is performed on the touch device.
+This UPDD Commander utility, part of the driver installation, is responsible for processing the gestures and triggering the actions when the gesture is performed on the touch device.
 It comes with a default set of gesture and actions and a list of predefined applications.
 All of these setting can be modifed and configured as required.
 This being the case, installing over an existing installation retains the current gesture and action settings and application list.
 These can be removed prior to install if required as descibed here.

 If you do not follow the installation steps in full, especially in 10.13 and above, there is a good chance touch will not work.
-It is very important that you 'Allow' our kext file to be installed and give accessibility permissions to our applications.
-Prior to installing please watch the installation video below to see the steps involved to achieve a successful installation.
+It is very important that you 'Allow' our kernel / system extension file to be installed and give accessibility permissions to our applications.

 The software is delivered via email as a HTTP download link to a Mac OS X disk image container file updd_06_nn_nn.dmg.
 The actual name of the .dmg file reflects the version of the driver being installed, e.g.updd_06_00_1.dmg.